Smalley2001/Tout_le_Monde/README.md

   * User can cancel their sign up for an event

 **Optional Nice-to-have Stories**

-* The user can contact the host if they have questions possibly using the Twilio API
-* The user can create an event and the event will be saved in a database
+* Create event recommendation system that contacts users near event locations and recommends that the user signs up for the event
+* Implement Google Places SDK to enable location autocomplete and display location details such as Email and Phone Number
+* Create sliding images for UI customizations
+* Include form validation library to ensure valid inputs for registration page and create an event page
+* Display the number of people who signed up for an event and update the number when a new person signs up or when a person cancels their sign up
 * User can sign in using Google Sign-in SDK or Facebook SDK
-* User can filter events based on the distance away from their actual location
-* User can filter events based on the dates the events will take place
-* User can filter events based on social advocacy campaign (Black Lives Matter, LGBTQ+, Stop Asian Hate)
-* Create a social advocacy details page to for each group to explain the purpose of the movements
-* Display the number of people who signed up for an event and update the number when a new person signs up or when a person cancels their sign up
-* Create sliding images for UI customizations
-* User receives a notification when they sign up for an event and when the user cancels sign up.

 ### 2. Screen Archetypes